jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

             return True
         else:
             return False
-        if not p and not q:
-            return False
         if not p and q:
             return True
         if p and not q:
             return True
+        if p and q:
+            return False
-        return not p
+        if not p and not q:
+            return False

   still green.
-I use a `conditional expressions`_
+I remove the other statements and use a `ternary operator`_

   .. code-block:: python